plus Shipping Costs

 Alishan Qingxin High Mountain Oolong, Bouquet Style

-The tea is not roasted and only slightly but nevertheless well oxidized.
+This tea is not roasted and only slightly but nevertheless well oxidized.
 Thus the character of highland tea is clearly recognizable.
 Due to the traditional processing it can be stored without any problems and without losing its aroma.
-With increasing age, the aroma changes and develops its very own charm.
+With increasing age, this extraordinary Oolong tea changes its aroma and develops its very own charm.

 Harvest time: spring 2020